When do STIs show in tests?

 Clinicians often refer to ‘window periods’ when testing for STIs.
 This means the length of time it takes from catching an infection to it showing up on a test.
 The window periods for the tests we use are shown below.

-If you think you may have been exposed to an STI we recommend you test 4 weeks after exposure to cover window periods for chlamydia, gonorrhoea and HIV.
+If you think you may have been exposed to an STI we recommend that you test for chlamydia and gonorrhoea 2 weeks after unprotected sex.

 However, if you believe you may have been exposed to HIV in the last 72 hours, we would recommend seeking immediate advice on receiving PEP.